 Apply for scholarships to study abroad.

-The Benjamin A. Gilman International Scholarship is available to U.S. citizen undergraduates who will be studying abroad for at least four weeks in one country (or for at least two weeks if you are enrolled in a community college).
+The Benjamin A. Gilman International Scholarship is available to U.S. citizen undergraduates who will be studying abroad for at least three weeks in one country (or for at least two weeks if you are enrolled in a community college).
 To meet eligibility requirements, you must also receive a Federal Pell Grant during your time abroad.

 There are plenty of other opportunities.
 IIE maintains a study abroad scholarship database.
 You can search for funding specific to the destination of your choice.
 Additionally, it is a great idea to contact your study abroad program directly.
 Programs frequently offer scholarships on a limited basis, so get in touch as early as you can.

 Avoid baggage costs.

 Travel light.
 Most airlines allow you to check at least one bag for free on an international flight, but they instate weight limits.
 Check with your airline.
 In most cases, your bag must be under 50 pounds if you want to avoid an overweight baggage fee.
 If you can’t fit everything into one 50-pound suitcase, you may have to check a second bag.
 Some international flights allow you to check two bags free of charge.
 Other airlines, however, charge fees for more than one checked item.
 They can cost anywhere from $25–100.
 In any case, don’t overstuff your suitcases on the way to your destination.
 You’ll want to have extra room in your bag to bring back souvenirs for your family and friends.

 Banking overseas can do serious damage to your wallet.
 Most U.S. banks don’t have counterparts abroad, so many travelers hit up the ATMs closest to their hotels when they run low on cash.
 Don’t get caught in the same trap; if you don’t do your research, you’ll be overpaying for the convenience.